Artistic Director, Cemal Reşit Rey Concert Hall

 +44 (0) 20 3880 9657

-Fluent in Turkish, English, French, German and Italian, Mansur works regularly with major orchestras and opera houses across the world.
-He commands a particularly strong profile in Russia, enjoying frequent guest engagements with the Mariinsky Theatre at the personal invitation of Valery Gergiev, and conducting the company’s inaugural performance of Puccini’s Madame Butterfly.
-Other operatic highlights include his Music Directorship of the Istanbul State Opera.
+As a guest conductor, Mansur works with major orchestras and opera houses across the world.
+He commands a particularly strong profile in Russia, enjoying frequent guest engagements with the Mariinsky Theatre at the personal invitation of Valery Gergiev, including conducting the company’s inaugural performance of Puccini’s Madame Butterfly.
+His symphonic career has included guest engagements with such orchestras as the Britten Sinfonia, English Chamber Orchestra, Helsinki Philharmonic, London Mozart Players, and the Royal Philharmonic Orchestra.

-Recognised for the creativity of his programming, Mansur’s repertoire is extensive and includes many unusual and lesser known works.
+Cem Mansur’s extensive repertoire includes many unusual and lesser known works.
 He conducted the premiere of Elgar’s unfinished opera The Spanish Lady in London, and Offenbach’s opera Whittington received its first performance since its nineteenth-century premiere under Mansur’s baton at the City of London Festival in 2000.
-Cem Mansur also conducted the European premiere of Arvo Pärt’s Symphony No.4 with the Helsinki Philharmonic Orchestra, and following this went on to give the world premiere of Pärt’s Veni Creator.
+Mansur also conducted the European premiere of Arvo Pärt’s Symphony No.4 with the Helsinki Philharmonic Orchestra, and the world premiere of Pärt’s Veni Creator.

 Cem Mansur tours Europe later this month, directing the Turkish National Youth Philharmonic with...